Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 ## `0x72..0x79`

-Stores the fan curve for the CPU fan profile.
+Stores the fan profile for the CPU fan.

 `0x79` appears to be tied to `0x70`, which doesn't appear to have its own temperature down threshold.
 This value is also set to `0x64` (100% fan speed)